 What will we use for a bullet?
-There a few choices, but we'll go for particle.png in the data/object folder:
+There a few choices, but we'll go for particle.png in the orx/tutorial/data/object in the Orx project.
+And copy this to our data/texture folder.

-Define it in the config:
+Once copied, define it in the config:

 '''

 [BulletGraphic]

 Texture = particle.png

 [BulletObject]

 Graphic = BulletGraphic

 Speed = (500, 0, 0)

 LifeTime = 1.0

 Scale = 0.25

 '''

-Any BulletObject that is created will be scaled down a little, sent flying off to to the right, and can only exist for 1 second before auto-destroying.
+Any BulletObject that is created will be scaled down a little, sent flying off to to the right, and can only exist for 1 second before being auto-destroyed.

-What is the best way to get our hero to shoot lots of these [BulletObject]s?
+What is the best way to get our hero to shoot lots of these BulletObjects?
 A spawner is the thing to use.

-A spawner can be attached to an object (like our hero) and it can be told to spawn a specific type of object (like a bullet).
+A spawner can be attached to an object (like our hero).
+And it can be told to spawn a specific type of object (like a bullet).
 Let's take this approach to start with.
 It won't be perfect, but we can always improve it later.